Red Light Running Accident Kills Multiple Family Members

 Drivers who run red lights are putting their own lives and the lives of others on the road at serious risk.
 According to the Insurance Institute for Highway Safety, accidents caused by drivers running red lights or other traffic signals, such as stop signs, were the most common type of crash in urban areas.
 39% of all accidents that law enforcement determined were caused by red light running resulted in injuries.
 In over 50% of all fatal accidents caused by red light running, the fatalities occurred among passengers in the other vehicle, pedestrians, or cyclists.
 Overall, crashes caused by running red lights result in over 700 fatalities each year across the US, and more than 130,000 injuries.
 The victims of red light runners may have a claim for injuries caused in a red light crash, such as the cost of their medical care, lost wages, or pain and suffering they endured as a result of the accident.

-If you’ve been hurt in a red light crash in the Antelope Valley, get help filing a claim for money damages resulting from that crash by contacting the Palmdale personal injury lawyers at the Kistler Law Firm at 661-206-6990.
+If you’ve been hurt in a red light crash in the Antelope Valley, get help filing a claim for money damages resulting from that crash by contacting the Palmdale car accident attorney at the Kistler Law Firm at 661-206-6990.